MicrosoftDocs/azure-aks-docs/articles/aks/aks-extension-ghcopilot-plugins.md

 ## How to start using the AKS plugins for GitHub Copilot for Azure

-You can access the AKS plugins for GitHub Copilot for Azure by opening up the GitHub Copilot side-bar pannel in Visual Studio Code.
+You can access the AKS plugins for GitHub Copilot for Azure by opening up the GitHub Copilot side-bar panel in Visual Studio Code.

 ### Create an AKS cluster